ResearchComputing/Documentation/docs/software/loadbalancer.md

 Now create a job script called `run_hello.sh` that will run all instances of your python script in `lb_cmd_file` with the Load Balancer.
-Within the script, before using Load Balancer, we need to load the Python, and the Load Balancer utility itself.
+Within the script, before using Load Balancer, we need to load the python module, and the Load Balancer utility itself.
 Your job script should look something like this:

 > _Note: This example uses a custom python environment built with conda, more infomation on using python or R with conda can be found [here](./python.html)_